ryan-comer/discord-voice-commands-bot/README.md

 # Building
 This project is built and run using Docker.
 There are scripts in the repo to build the docker image and run a new container (buildandrundocker.ps1).
 Before building - go through [Configuration](#configuration) to set up your .env file and [Cloud Services](#cloud-services) for any cloud services you're using.
 Look at the top of the script for configuration parameters.
 The following parameters are available:

+The first time building will take a while.

 |Parameter Name|Description|
 |---|---|
 |CONTAINER_NAME|The name of the Docker container that is created|